DanHerman212/precision_medicine/README.md

-# Opioid Use Disorder Treatment: Using State of the Art Machine Learning to Predict Treatment Response and Improve Outcomes
+# Precision Medicine: Applying State of the Art Machine Learning to Opioid Use Disorder Treatment

 <div align="center">